secretstartups/handbook/people-group/visas/index.html.md

    - Sometimes you might call the embassy, and be told that you do not need to schedule an interview so far ahead of your trip.
 Don't take their word for it, since that advice is typically made with the "typical, best case"  process in mind and for example in the case of the USA does not account for the possibility of a black hole "administrative processing" period.
 In other words, make sure you get an appointment as early as possible.
    - If the country where the embassy/consulate is located where you are going for your application is listed as anything other than "High Income" by the [World Bank's "Little Data Book"](https://openknowledge.worldbank.org/bitstream/handle/10986/23968/9781464808340.pdf?sequence=4&isAllowed=y) then it is likely that the embassy/consulate there has a [high tendency to say "no" to visa applications](http://www.alllaw.com/articles/nolo/us-immigration/harder-get-visa-from-certain-countries.html).
 We recommend to engage the services of a local lawyer who is familiar with the embassy process to help check that your paperwork is in order, and to practice interview questions.
 You're also welcome to ask for support when you are in a "High Income" country.
 People Ops can help you with this.
 - **3 months beforehand** (or earlier if indicated by the embassy you are applying to): go to embassy for interview.
-- **2 months beforehand**: if you have not received your visa by now, contact your local lawyer again, and/or People Ops, to see if anything can be done to expedite the process.
+- **2 months beforehand**: if you have not received your visa by now, contact your local lawyer again to see if anything can be done to expedite the process.

 ## Dutch Work Permits